-Survey results show that Cardiac Catheterization Laboratory Registered Nurses use a fair number of skills.
-Most notably, skills in electrophysiology, Emergency Room, ACLS, and Critical Care are correlated to pay that is above average, with boosts between 3 percent and 11 percent.
-Skills that seem to negatively impact pay include Intensive Care Unit.
-For most people, competency in Cardiology indicates knowledge of ACLS.
+Cardiac Catheterization Laboratory Registered Nurses report using a wide range of professional skills.
+Most notably, skills in electrophysiology, Emergency Room, ACLS, and Critical Care are correlated to pay that is above average, with boosts between 5 percent and 11 percent.
+Skills that pay less than market rate include Intensive Care Unit.
+Those educated in Cardiology tend to be well versed in ACLS.

 Pay by Experience Level for Cardiac Catheterization Laboratory Registered Nurse